A Breakfast to Remember

 My nice meal of waffles with real maple syrup was just interrupted by Mother Nature’s latest terraforming project.
 The shame is that I could have prevented the horror that happened in my mouth.

-My 12-year-old, who I call “the Brownie,” wanted me to feed her, so I suggested we finish off the frozen waffles.
+My 12-year-old, who I call “the Brownie,” wanted me to feed her, so I suggested we finish off the frozen waffles for breakfast.
 This was met with jubilation.
 So, like the cool dad that I am, I tossed the frozen waffles into the toaster.
 Soon, warmish waffle-like objects were ready for consumption.
 I slathered on the syrup for the Brownie and sent her skipping off to the kitchen table.
 Then I pulled out the real maple syrup for me.

 This authentic syrup from Vermont was the first bottle of real maple syrup I had ever had as an adult, so I kept it on the top shelf.
 It was dark, rich, and expensive.
 I didn’t want to waste it on kids who didn’t like it anyway.
 I didn’t have too many opportunities to use the syrup, so I savored these rare moments.
 I tilted the jug over my waffles in anticipation.